DestinyVolt/D-D/Vry/Inventory.md

   - Random Dwarvish Spellbook
   - 2oz of Ink & Quill
 + Alchemy Kit
-  - Mercury
   - Powdered Nightshade
-  - 64.85gp worth of Raw Materials
-  - 2 pints of oil
 + Egg of Screaming
 + Bag of Ball Bearings
 + Scroll of Mending